caocmai/Checkr/README.md

 # API for Checkr
-A simple Django project to fetch image from [NASA](https://api.nasa.gov/index.html).
+A Django project to fetch image from [NASA](https://api.nasa.gov/index.html) and provide rating to it.

 ## Features
 * Image saved to database